keziah55/FaceCloud/README.md

 (C) Keziah Milligan, 2019
 GPL v3.
 See https://www.gnu.org/licenses/gpl-3.0.en.html

-FaceCloud is a program which makes a word cloud of a conversation, given an html file of Facebook messages (as you get when you [download your data](https://www.facebook.com/help/212802592074644)).
+FaceCloud is a Python program which makes a word cloud of a conversation, given an html file of Facebook messages (as you get when you [download your data](https://www.facebook.com/help/212802592074644)).

 ## Requirements

+- Python 3
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
 - [WordCloud](https://github.com/amueller/word_cloud)